CURRENTLY FILLED AND OPERATING ON A WAIT LIST.

 Each day will comprise an average of 6 hours of studio time paired with relaxed visits in the afternoons to museums, churches and monasteries to see inspiring ancient and contemporary examples of iconography.
 Students will share lunches and can join in curated evenings of food, discussion, music and poetry.

-The program is good for beginners or advanced, as all instruction is individualized.
+The program is good for beginner, intermediate or advanced levels, as all instruction is individualized and broken into groups based on student preference.

 PART 1 Program: ATHENS

-Note: Some of the below day to day itinerary may still slightly change to best optimize the experience prior to the summer school dates in 2022.
-The dates will not.
+Note: Some of the below day to day itinerary may still slightly change to best optimize the daily experience prior to the summer school itself.
+The dates will not change.

 Free time, dinner

-Boat to Crete from Piraeus (exact time TBA — overnight ride arriving early Sunday morning, or plane ride to arrive in the early morning is an alternate option)
+19.00 Transfer from Athens to Piraeus for ferry (arrival at port by 9pm — overnight ride arriving early around 7am Wednesday morning, or plane ride to arrive in the early morning is an alternate option)

 PART 2 Program: CRETE